zzzprojects/learn-orm/tutorials/net-5/preview-6.md

 Over the years, you have seen a variety of hosting models for .NET in native applications. [@rseanhall](https://github.com/rseanhall) proposed and implemented [a novel new model](https://github.com/dotnet/runtime/issues/35465) for doing that.

- - It takes advantage of all the built-in application functionality offered by the .NET application hosting layer specifically loading dependencies while enabling a custom entry point to be called from native code.
+ - It takes advantage of all the built-in application functionality offered by the .NET application hosting layer, specifically loading dependencies while enabling a custom entry point to be called from native code.
  - That's perfect for a lot of scenarios, and that one can imagine becoming popular with developers that host .NET components from native applications that didn't exist before.

 ### Two primary PRs: